 If your idea of the perfect island getaway involves lounging on an exquisite white-sand beach surrounded by breathtaking landscapes, eating the sweetest mangoes in the world, and swimming in turquoise waters, then Guimaras is the paradise you seek.

-The "Mango Capital of the Philippines” is one of the country’s most amazing destinations, sandwiched between Panay and Negros Islands.
+Known as the "Mango Capital of the Philippines”, Guimaras is one of the country’s most amazing destinations, sandwiched between Panay and Negros Islands.
 It was once a sub-province of Iloilo before becoming a Western Visayas province on its own.
-We've listed the best places for you to explore first—then you can allow Guimaras to uncover the rest of its sublime secrets with each visit.
+In this Travel Guide, we've listed the best places for you to explore first—then you can allow Guimaras to uncover the rest of its sublime secrets with each visit.

 WHAT TO SEE IN GUIMARAS